 Review: Harman/Kardon SB 16 Review, Matthew Moskovciak and Steve Guttenberg, March 23, 2011

-This review is in-depth, but written in a casual, friendly tone that makes reading it a breeze.
+This relatively brief review is written in a casual, friendly tone that makes reading it a breeze.
 It's backed up by a helpful video review, as well.
 The Audioholics.com team ends up heartily recommending the sound bar despite its absolute dearth of features.
 "If you want a great sounding soundbar and sound quality is the most important thing for you, we have yet to hear one that sounds better at this price," they write.

 The Harman Kardon SB 16 is one of several sound bars tested by the editors of ConsumerReports.org.
 A visual rating system helps readers quickly understand a sound bar's positives and negatives, but talk about the products is very short.